David-Dlps/ZenToolBox/README.md

 For this a simple system of emoji, will indicate the reality/valid of each section to allow our ZTBxers identify what status/part are they identifying:

-- a
-- b
-- c

-🙀 - Section is not done (not even close), its just a dream/draft to give the ZTBxer the idea of what we suggest/expect in the section
+- 🙀 - Section is not done (not even close), its just a dream/draft to give the ZTBxer the idea of what we suggest/expect in the section
-😺 - Section is done but not validated/reviewed by the ZTBx community, in this case the component is already true/exist but is in early stage
+- 😺 - Section is done but not validated/reviewed by the ZTBx community, in this case the component is already true/exist but is in early stage
-😻 - Section is completed (done + validated/reviewed by ZTBx community), fully functional info/component
+- 😻 - Section is completed (done + validated/reviewed by ZTBx community), fully functional info/component
-😿 - Section has no draft, also not description of how to achieve the component 😡 - Section has many problems / warning a special attention here is needed and possible a total new approche/rewrite
+- 😿 - Section has no draft, also not description of how to achieve the component
+- 😡 - Section has many problems / warning a special attention here is needed and possible a total new approche/rewrite

 # Important Abbreviations - Common in Documentation 🙀